angieolonan/CSNETWK-MCO1/README.md

 ## Installation and Usage
 1. Download and extract the repository files
-2. Open command prompt and navigate to the repository folder or navigate to the the address bar and type `cmd`
+2. Run the Server java file.
+This opens the Server Application.
+Click on Start Server.
-3. Run the server using `java server`
+3. Run the Client java file.
+This opens the Client Application.
+On the top rectangle, type `/join 127.0.0.1 12345`
-4. Run a client using `java client`
+4. To use commands, use the Client Application window and type commands on the top rectangle.
-5. Join the server on the clients using `/join 127.0.0.1 12345`
+5. To close the server, click Stop Server in the Server Application.